jaerrib/maerstanas/rules/rules.md

 > The word _mǽrstánas_ is the plural form of _mǽrstán_, an Anglo-Saxon (Old English) word that means "a boundary-stone".
 > (<https://bosworthtoller.com/22190>)

+Special thanks to my cousins, Caleb, Jerome, and Jesse, for play testing and coming up with the Advanced Mǽrstánas rule.

 # Legal
 **Mǽrstánas** is available under a Creative Commons Attribution-ShareAlike 4.0 International license. (<https://creativecommons.org/licenses/by-sa/4.0/>)